mateusz-lewandowski1/shop_tester_public/README.md

   This bot is designed to be used in a controlled, internal testing environment.
 It should **not** be used on live production websites unless explicitly intended and authorized.

 - **Rate Limiting and Anti-Abuse:**
   The bot performs multiple actions (logins, purchases, cancellations) in rapid succession.
-Be sure to set up any necessary rate limiting and avoid using it excessively on live platforms.

 - **Legal Compliance:**
   Always ensure that you have the proper permissions to use automated scripts like this on any web platform.